Nearly 60 per cent of Australians have limited ability to understand and use health information.

-Low understanding of health information has been associated with:
+Poor understanding of health information has been associated with:

 - increased hospital use

-- premature mortality in elderly
+- premature mortality among the elderly

 - poorer ability to take medications appropriately

-- Increased risk of adverse health events
+- increased risk of adverse health events

 - less active self-management.

-- Health literacy initiatives in refugee and asylum seeker health
+- health literacy initiatives in refugee and asylum-seeker health

-- Health literacy awareness videos for primary care workers
+- health literacy awareness videos for primary care workers

-- Quality Improvement grants focusing on health literacy initiatives
+- quality improvement grants focusing on health literacy initiatives.